mercure-imaging/mercure/docs/advanced.rst

-retry_max                   Maximum number of retries when dispatching cleaner_scan_interval       Interval how often the cleaner checks for files to be deleted (sec) retention                   Duration how long files will be kept before deletion (sec) offpeak_start               Start of the off-peak work hours (24h format) offpeak_end                 End of the off-peak work hours (24h format)
+retry_max                   Maximum number of retries when dispatching cleaner_scan_interval       Interval how often the cleaner checks for files to be deleted (sec) retention                   Duration how long files will be kept before deletion (sec) emergency_clearing_level    The ratio of used to total disk space.
+When above emergency clearing starts. offpeak_start               Start of the off-peak work hours (24h format) offpeak_end                 End of the off-peak work hours (24h format)
 targets                     Configured targets - should be edited via web interface